Ozoda-dev-dat/tg_bot_brando/replit.md

 - 2025-11-25: Added admin functionality - /addmaster command to create new masters/workers with proper authentication
 - 2025-11-25: Converted all admin functions to button-based interface (Add Master, Add Product, View Masters, View All Orders)
 - 2025-11-25: Created admin panel with persistent keyboard menu for easy navigation
+- 2025-11-26: Added regional warehouse feature - masters can now add products to their own region's warehouse
+- 2025-11-26: Added "📦 Mahsulot qo'shish" button to master's main menu
+- 2025-11-26: Warehouse view now shows only regional products for masters, all products for admin